Frank Reynolds: Early career

 After the war, Reynolds began his broadcast career in Indiana with WWCA-AM in Gary.
-(He also had an early career stint with WJOB-AM in nearby Hammond, Indiana).
+(He also had an early career stint with WJOB-AM in nearby Hammond, Indiana.)
 Reynolds was a television anchor in Chicago, first on the original WBKB in 1949, which in 1953 would become WBBM-TV, the CBS owned-and-operated station; he also served as Chicago correspondent for CBS News.
 In 1963, he moved to the second WBKB, an ABC owned-and-operated station (now known as WLS-TV) and served as their main news anchor.
 Reynolds joined ABC News in 1965 as a correspondent.

 Anchor, ABC News

 By 1968, he became co-anchor of the ABC evening newscast with Howard K. Smith, who remained as co-anchor after Harry Reasoner was hired from CBS to replace Reynolds in December 1970.
 After the demotion, Reynolds returned to the field as a correspondent for the network.
-After Reasoner and Barbara Walters ceased their anchor duties in 1978, Reynolds returned to the anchor chair as the Washington, D.C., anchor for the now-revamped World News Tonight newscast, with co-anchors Max Robinson and Peter Jennings.
+After Reasoner and Barbara Walters ceased their anchor duties in 1978, Reynolds returned to the anchor chair as the Washington, D.C., anchor for the now-revamped World News Tonight newscast, with co-anchors Max Robinson (in Chicago) and Peter Jennings (in London).
 Reynolds was also the original anchor of "America Held Hostage", a series of special reports seen weeknights at 11:30 p.m.
 (10:30 p.m.
 Central Time) on the Iran hostage crisis in November 1979 that evolved into the newsmagazine Nightline in March 1980.
 Reynolds, still an evening news anchor, soon tired of the grind of the extended hours and was replaced by one of his revolving substitutes, Ted Koppel, then the network's chief diplomatic correspondent.

 Reagan assassination attempt coverage, 1981

 One famous moment in Reynolds' career occurred on March 30, 1981, during live news coverage of the assassination attempt on President Ronald Reagan.
 Early reports received by his newsroom had indicated that press secretary James Brady and others had been shot, but that Reagan was uninjured.
 He became upset when a report arrived indicating that Reagan had been struck and at one point can be heard shouting at an individual off-screen to "Speak up!" as more information arrived.

 Later, Brady, a close friend of Reynolds, was erroneously reported by all three networks as having died from the head wound he suffered in the incident.
 Upon learning that the information regarding Brady was incorrect, Reynolds suddenly appeared noticeably upset and, looking around at staffers in the background, angrily burst out:

-"Let's get it nailed down ... somebody ... let's find out!
-Let's get it straight so we can report this thing accurately!"
+"Let's get it nailed down ...somebody ...let's....find out!
+Let's get the word here, let's get it straight so we can....we can report this accurately!"